Amanieu/parking_lot/README.md

 standard library.
 It also exposes a low-level API for creating your own efficient synchronization primitives.

+When tested on x86_64 Linux, `parking_lot::Mutex` was found to be 1.5x faster than `std::sync::Mutex` when uncontended, and up to 3x faster when contended from multiple threads.
+The numbers for `RwLock` vary depending on the number of reader and writer threads, but are almost always faster than the standard library `RwLock`, even up to 10x faster in some cases.

 ## Features

 The primitives provided by this library have several advantages over those in the Rust standard library:

 1. `Mutex` and `Once` only require 1 byte of storage space, while `Condvar` and `RwLock` only require 1 word of storage space.
 On the other hand the standard library primitives require a dynamically allocated `Box` to hold OS-specific synchronization primitives.
 The small size of `Mutex` in particular encourages the use of fine-grained locks to increase